jedimatt42/fcmd/README.md

 ```

-# Command extensions
+## Command executables

-Command extensions are program images designed to co-operate with the environment setup by Force Command.
-Force Command API will be available to these extensions so they can use the same terminal input/output and leverage the disk io and other features built into Force Command.
+Command executables are program images designed to co-operate with the environment setup by Force Command.
+Force Command API will be available to these executables so they can use the same terminal input/output and leverage the disk io and other features built into Force Command.

 They should be AORG 0xA000 binaries, and can use the upper 24K memory expansion fully.

 The 6 byte program header is different:

-Force Command may itself use SAMS, so extensions must cooperate by allocating pages through the API.
+Force Command may itself use SAMS, so executables must cooperate by allocating pages through the API.
 Both load types, `Simple Image` and `SAMS Image` will allocate loaded pages into SAMS.
 If SAMS is not present, or not enough pages remain, then `SAMS Image` programs will fail to load.

-## Simple Image Load Type
+### Executable Image Loading

 The first word flags the file as a Force Command program.
 It must have the value: 0xFCFC
-The second word in the file should be 0x0000.
-Upto 24K of the image, following the header, is loaded into 0xA000 - 0xFFFF.
-The image should be a single file.
+The second word (not implemented yet) should be set to the number of sequential SAMS 4K pages to load.
+If this is 0x0000, then 6 pages are allocated and filled into the upper memory expansion.
+If no SAMS is present, then those 6 pages are already there by virtue of the stock 32k expansion.
 The third word is the return flag.
 If the value is 0xFCFC then Force Command will *not* reset the screen when the program returns.
 The fourth word is the start address.
 Force Command will branch and link `BL` to this address.
-Register usage will be as follows:
+Register usage is the same for Simple Image Load Type.
+This address must be within the first 6 SAMS pages, as mapped into the upper 24K, so between 0xA000 and 0xFFFF.

+Note: the header is loaded into 0xA000 along with the rest of the executable binary.

 | register | purpose                                     |
 | -------- | ------------------------------------------- |